Hamza-333/Wall-Following-Robot-RL/README.md

 It is to be noted that installing gymnasium[box2d] has a known issue where building the wheels fails.
 This issue is resolved differently depending on your machine type.

-On our machines the following resolved
+On our machines, the following resolved

 #### Mac
 install swig before installing gymnasium[box2d]